 The WLPPR requires a licensee to meet free-growing requirements within the timeframe specified in its WLP.
 In this case, the requirements must be met within 15 years after harvesting.
-Auditors found that the previous licensee did not meet free-growing requirements within the required timeframe for both of the cutblocks sampled.
-Prior to the audit, Rojo recognized the free-growing challenges and surveyed the cutblocks to identify stocking deficiencies and plans to fix them.
+Auditors found that, due to moisture, brush, and forest health challenges, the licensee did not meet free-growing requirements nor could it provide surveys to demonstrate whether it had established the required number and species of trees, within the required timeframe for all four of the cutblocks.